getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

 let cloudid = null; // Object | Cloudi of the project let issueTypeId = "issueTypeId_example"; // String | The ID of the issue type. let propertyKey = "propertyKey_example"; // String | The key of the issue type property.
-The maximum length of the key is 255 bytes. apiInstance.cloudidRestApi3IssuetypeIssueTypeIdPropertiesPropertyKeyPut(cloudid, issueTypeId, propertyKey, (error, data, response) => {
+The maximum length of the key is 255 bytes. apiInstance.issuetypeIssueTypeIdPropertiesPropertyKeyPut(cloudid, issueTypeId, propertyKey, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {